A group of three students wearing Jayhawk Buddy System beanie hats

 Looking Forward

-Building upon our solid foundation, the Jayhawk Buddy System will continue to follow guidance from the National Social Norms Center on appropriate messaging and use of grant funds, continue collecting data on behaviors and attitudes to ensure we are meeting students where they are and strive for more infiltration into the community.
+Building upon our solid foundation, the Jayhawk Buddy System will continue to follow guidance from the National Social Norms Center on appropriate messaging, collecting data on behaviors and attitudes to ensure we are meeting students where they are, and strive for more infiltration into the community.